godotjs/GodotJS/README.md

 **STEP 3:** Compile and launch `Godot Editor`.
 Then, [install TypeScript/JavaScript presets](./docs/install_ts_presets.md) into a Godot project.

 > [!NOTE]
 > Since the prebuilt `v8` library is built with the `windows-latest` github runner which uses VS2022, encountering `Unresolved external symbol` errors during linkage with `v8_monolith.lib` or `libucrt.lib` may be addressed by updating to the latest version of the `MSVC v143` toolchain, `Windows Universal CRT SDK` and `Visual Studio 2022` itself.
+See [GodotJS-Dependencies README](https://github.com/ialex32x/GodotJS-Dependencies) for the version of MSVC C++ Compiler used in different prebuilt library packages.

 A prebuilt version of `Godot Editor` can be downloaded from [GodotJS-Build](https://github.com/ialex32x/GodotJS-Build/releases).
 **Because the GodotJS-Build workflow is currently run manually, it may not be built from the latest commit of `GodotJS`.**